yearn/yearn-devdocs/README.md

 ### Documentation structure

-Documentation is split in two: the versioned doc and the non-versioned:
+We have 2 types of documentations: the versioned docs and the non-versioned docs:

-- Non-versioned documentation is generated from markdown or HTML files.
+- Non-versioned documentation is generated from markdown or HTML files, edited manually.
-- Versioned documentation is generated from other repo's code.
+- Versioned documentation is automatically generated from other repo's code.

 For detailed information on the contributing workflow, please see the [Contributing doc](CONTRIBUTING.md).